Visual917/Lyrics-Downloader/README.md

 Failed song URLs will be outputted to the logs directory as well.

 `skippedsongs-2000-00-00 00.00.00.txt`
-# How is the execution process of the script?
+# What is the execution process of the script?
 (Roughly)
 ![](https://bit.ly/31gD6hE)